-NYTB’s innovative LIFT Community Service Program provides scholarships for talented at-risk and underserved children at Ballet School NY, as well as programs that champion dance for the greater good.
+NYTB’s innovative LIFT Community Service Program provides scholarships for talented at-risk and underserved children at the School of NYTB, as well as programs that champion dance for the greater good.

 LIFT includes a year-round Study Program for children at risk and homeless.
 Based on auditions held in shelters and other locations, up to 30 children are enrolled each year – all given partial or full scholarship assistance and other supporting help (clothing, medical care, field trips, mentoring).
 The study program has won recognition from the White House and the National Endowment for the Arts as a model national program.

 “Programs such as LIFT are successful only to the extent that their creators have the vision to look beyond the present, the wisdom to understand the impact of the long-term commitment required, and the willingness to provide that commitment.
 Artistic Director Diana Byer has devoted [over] a decade to seeing to the needs of the children not just a leotard and ballet shoes, or transportation to class, but medical care, interpersonal skills, relational stability, and a chance to get away from the immediacy of the shelter situation.
 Dedication to the art form provides the framework for every aspect of the program, but the rigors and discipline of dance instruction are coupled with a genuine concern for the children and their families.”